DIANA O'REILLY YOGA about me

 When I entered my first yoga class, I was 39 years old and living in Toronto.
 My objective was to improve my fitness and I did become stronger.
 Although my fitness improved, so did my mood, concentration and ability to cope with life in general.
 So much so that after a few months I was hooked.

-The yoga I teach has been influenced by the many wonderful teachers I have studied with in the schools of Vinyasa Flow, Scaravelli, Iyengar, and Ashtanga.
+The yoga I teach has been influenced by the many wonderful teachers I have studied with in the schools of Vinyasa Flow, Scaravelli-inspired, Iyengar, and Ashtanga.
 Ultimately, though, I teach from my own practice that has emerged from my working on my mat.

 When I studied to become a yoga teacher, I developed a keen interest in the bio-mechanics of the body.
 This has been useful since many people entering my classes do so because of some physical challenge, be it a painful back, limited mobility or joint pain.
 I’ve been able to address these issues with care, attention and a basic trust in the individual’s own intelligence and their capacity to heal themselves.